kdaic/spline_interpolator/README.md

-path_interpolator
+Spline_interpolator
 ===

-This is practice for implementing path-interpolator
+This is practice for implementing spline-interpolator

 &nbsp;